lew42/web-os/vfs/readme.md

 This is always the most important question.
 This was the turning point for personal computing: the GUI.
 Yet, there are so many things (like git) that we do without a GUI.
 The GUI for this [#vfs](vfs.md) will run in your browser, and you will have full access to the underlying code.
 Extending it should be trivial.

 Designs and mockups will be helpful to visualize what this looks like.
 We need help.
-We need [unity](unity.md).

-See the [shortcomings](#shortcomings-of-the-current-systems) section to see the problems with the current file system.

-See the [implementation](#implementation) section to see an overview of how this would work.
+Lots of it.

 ## Realtime, Visual Version Control